Bnei Menashe: Legends

-All of the folklore which supports the Bnei Menashe's Jewish ancestry are taken/found in Hmar history.
-One such is the traditional Hmar harvest festival (Sikpui Ruoi) song, "Sikpui Hla (Sikpui Song)," which refers to events and images similar to some in the Book of Exodus, is evidence of their Israelite ancestry.
+All of the folklore that supports the Bnei Menashe's Jewish ancestry is similar to Hmar history.
+One such is the traditional Hmar harvest festival (Sikpui Ruoi) song, "Sikpui Hla (Sikpui Song)," which refers to events and images similar to some in the Book of Exodus, and is evidence of their Israelite ancestry.
 Studies of comparative religion, however, have demonstrated recurring motifs and symbols in unrelated religions and peoples in many regions.
 In addition, other Mizo-Kuki-Hmar people say that this song is an ancient one of their culture.
 The song includes references to enemies chasing the people over a red-coloured sea, quails, and a pillar of cloud.
 Such images and symbols are not exclusive to Judaism.